-Where a new building, or an addition to an existing building, is proposed within an established neighbourhood, it should be designed, massed and located to respect the predominant context.
+Where a new building, or an addition to an existing building, is within or abutting an established neighbourhood, it should be designed, massed and located to respect the predominant context.
 New buildings should be located to reinforce the established streetwall and front-yard interface with the public realm.
 A proposed development should generally reflect the height, and be compatible with the density, of adjacent properties.
-In the case of a transition area, a gradual and appropriate shift in height and density between built form typologies is appropriate.
+Where new development interfaces with existing, a gradual shift in height and density may be appropriate provided measures are taken to ensure general compatibility in use and form (i.e. height, scale, massing).
 New buildings should not mimic adjacent and/or historic buildings, and should instead create variation in design through massing, articulation and materials, while respecting and referencing established datum lines (i.e. podium heights, cornices, window alignment).
 Similarly, where new buildings (of similar or varying typologies) are included in a larger development where no established context exists, they should be carefully executed to ensure they work together to create a cohesive and complementary character.